crowdfavorite/css-grid/README.md

 CSSGrid is an effort to use less classes to achieve a comprehensive and flexible grid.
 Each element in the grid only requires one class.
 That means no .first or .last classes anywhere.

+### Now using SASS
+The `grid.css` is compiled from a SASS file, whose variables can be edited on a per-breakpoint basis.
+Now you can have custom grid widths, grid gutters, and column margins on each media query breakpoint.
+SASS will do all the heavy lifting for you, just edit `grid.scss`, compile to `grid.css` and go!

 ### Getting Started with Rows

 Using CSSGrid is easy.
 It starts with a wrapper which is called .grid in this example (but you could change it to whatever you’d like).
 Once you’ve got the wrapper in place, create divs with a class of .row.
 Inside each row, create a set of columns for content areas.